TarVK/model-react/README.md

 This will start a dev server at localhost:3000 to view the examples which make use of the written code

-To build the module or the examples for production, in either folder run:
+To build the module or the examples/demo for production, in either folder run:

 ```
 yarn build